Karmatanr, Jamtara: Overview

 The map shows a large area, which is a plateau with low hills, except in the eastern portion where the Rajmahal hills intrude into this area and the Ramgarh hills are there.
 The south-western portion is just a rolling upland.
-The entire area is overwhelmingly rural with only small pockets of urbanisation.
+The area is overwhelmingly rural with only small pockets of urbanisation.

 Note: The full screen map is interesting.
 All places marked on the map are linked in the full screen map and one can easily move on to another page of his/her choice.
 Enlarge the full screen map to see what else is there – one gets railway connections, many more road connections and so on.

 Demographics

 As per the 2011 Census of India, Karmatanr had a total population of 5,868 of which 3,014 (51%) were males and 2,854 (49%) were females.
 Population below 6 years was 1,031.
 The total number of literates in Karmatanr was 3,574 (73.89% of the population over 6 years).